MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

 keep them off for all pages?
 Find a better icon/link for physics page and/or other pages Switching to dark mode, then back to light mode doesn’t reset the h1 font color.
-Alternative dark mode colors.
-Not just all black.
-Perhaps even a star field background?

 [text](https://space.jpl.nasa.gov/psyche_now/)